Language selection

 Bilateral relations

 Canada and Argentina have enjoyed uninterrupted diplomatic relations since 1940.
-Canada and Argentina enjoy a multifaceted relationship, built on a commitment to multilateralism and share similar perspectives on many global issues, including peacekeeping, nuclear non-proliferation, human rights, the environment, strengthening democracy and combatting terrorism.
-Canada and Argentina enjoy close relations in areas of common interest, such as human rights within the United Nations and the Organization of American States.
+Canada and Argentina enjoy a close and multifaceted relationship, built on a commitment to multilateralism and share similar perspectives on many global issues, including peacekeeping, nuclear non-proliferation, human rights, the environment, strengthening democracy and combatting terrorism.

 The Association for Canadian Studies in Argentina, created in 1990, sustains seven centres across the country.
 Its members include academic and research experts in an across‑the‑board selection of domains, as well as former Canadian academic fellows, alumni and institutions and individuals who wish to develop projects in connection with Canada.

 Canada’s Emerging Leaders in the Americas Program provides short-term scholarship opportunities for students from Latin America and the Caribbean, including Argentina, to study or conduct research in Canada.
 These academic agreements help foster research collaborations and student exchanges.
-Since 2009, nearly 250 Argentine students have participated in exchange opportunities for study or research at the college, undergraduate and graduate level.
+Between 2009 and 2022, 415 Argentine students have participated in exchange opportunities for study or research at the college, undergraduate and graduate level under this program.

 Trade relations

-Bilateral trade between Canada and Argentina was valued at $1.3 billion in 2021, up 42% from 2020.
-Canadian exports to Argentina were valued at nearly $355.6 million in 2021, up 46.7% from 2020, making Argentina Canada’s 52nd-largest export destination.
-Top merchandise exports were industrial machinery and parts (31%), metal ores and non-metallic minerals (28%), consumer goods (13%), basic and industrial chemical, plastic and rubber products (8%), and farm, fishing and intermediate food products (7%).
-Canadian imports from Argentina had a value of $968.2 million in 2021, of which the vast majority were metals (principally gold) due to Canada’s significant presence in the Argentinian mining sector.
-Other primary imports included consumer goods (18%), and farm products (8%).
+Bilateral merchandise trade between Canada and Argentina was valued at $1.6 billion in 2022.
+Canadian exports to Argentina were valued at nearly $325.3 million in 2022, making Argentina Canada’s 54th-largest export destination.
+Top merchandise exports were mineral products, machinery, products of the chemical or allied industry, plastics, rubber and articles made from these materials, and clocks, watches and specialized instruments.
+Canadian imports from Argentina had a value of $1.3 billion in 2022, of which the vast majority were metals (principally gold) due to Canada’s significant presence in the Argentinian mining sector.
+Other primary imports included pearls, precious metals or stones, coins and jewellery, base metals and articles of base metal, food products, beverages, spirits, vinegar and tobacco products, products of the chemical or allied industries, and vegetable products..

-The Argentina offices of the Canadian Trade Commissioner Service are responsible for Argentina and Paraguay and based out of Buenos Aires.
-Export Development Canada serves Argentina from its São Paulo, Brazil, offices and travels to the market on a regular basis.
+The Argentina offices of the Canadian Trade Commissioner Service are responsible for Argentina and Paraguay and are based out of Buenos Aires.
+Export Development Canada serves Argentina from São Paulo, Brazil.

 The Argentine-Canadian Chamber of Commerce has been in operation since 1977, when it was set up to help grow and strengthen ties between its members, providing support to both Canadian and Argentine business communities.
 Today, the chamber is particularly active, with its membership representing significant two‑way trade and investment interests, supporting jobs, commercial and technology development and economic growth in both countries.